 Portable and mobile radio-frequency (RF) communications equipment can affect medical electrical equipment.
 The instrument should not be used adjacent to or stacked with other equipment; if this is necessary the instrument should be observed to verify normal operation.

 2.3.
-Power supply options
+Mains supply operation

-The tympanometer is designed for continuous operation and may be powered either by a mains adapter (which is supplied, and specified as part of the equipment) or optional internal batteries.
+The tympanometer is designed for continuous operation and is powered by a mains adapter which is supplied, and specified as part of the equipment.
+If a replacement is required, please contact your Amplivox distributor.